louiscouston/louiscouston.github.io/_pages/mimop.md

 ## Goal

-The Antarctic Ice Sheet (AIS) is mostly grounded but some it is floating.
+The Antarctic Ice Sheet (AIS) is mostly grounded but some of it is floating.
 We call the ice chunks attached to the grounded ice but floating above sea water **ice shelves**.
 Ice shelves are a critical component of the AIS.
 The thicker they are, the more they oppose the gravitational flow of ice from the Antarctic centre to the margins.
 Recent observations show that **ice shelves are melting and thinning increasingly rapidly**, which opens the door to faster flows of the AIS into the southern ocean.
 So, yes, the polar regions are changing.
 But **can we predict how quickly this change is going to take place?**

 <center><img src="/images/mimop_cavity_physics_scheme.png" alt="drawing" width="600"/></center>